11bho11/casestudy-lng/README.md

 - Regional and country-level aggregation
 - Portfolio-level exposure analysis

-Traditional spreadsheet models become:

-- Difficult to maintain
-- Hard to extend
-- Error-prone at scale
-- Rigid for scenario analysis

 This project aimed to design a **scalable, extensible modelling engine in Python** that mirrors how LNG markets operate structurally.